-Screen time: the best 4K TVs for every home cinema in 2021
+Best 4K TV 2022: the top home cinema screens for every budget | Stuff

 You also get a telly that’s made from high-quality materials and clearly built to last.
 Samsung certainly doesn’t make you feel like a penny-pincher for not choosing one of its flagships.

 In every significant respect, the AU9000 knocks it out of the park – wildly outperforming its price tag.
 It handles motion calmly, has an apparently limitless colour palette, includes plenty of detail in even the darkest images, and is bright enough to create wide contrasts.
 Just ignore its feeble sound and budget for a soundbar.
-The Samsung 50AU9000 is a genuine TV steal.
+One of the best 4K TVs for the price, the Samsung 50AU9000 is a genuine steal.

-A big chunk of flagship performance at a fraction of a flagship price.
+A big chunk of flagship performance at a fraction of a flagship price

 TECH SPECS